 We’ve got a mixed-bag of plant-related internet goodness for this week’s Tendrils.
 Following on from the recent Easter-themed extravaganza, you may be interested to know that there is a tropical fruit that tastes like chocolate pudding.
 I can’t imagine why it’s not more well known, it sounds like the perfect reason to have your own heated greenhouse!

-If you don’t fancy that, perhaps you don’t like eating your greens – would you find them easier to drink?
+If you don’t like eating your greens – would you find them easier to drink?
 Apparently there’s now a trend to make cocktails with green leafy vegetables, including rocket (arugula) and their flowers.
 Like a Green Juice, but Boozy explains this latest forager trend, and gives an excitingly green cocktail recipe to try this spring.

 Atlas Obscura are exploring how black pepper won Europe from a better pepper, Piper longum, and there’s a round-up of 10 Cretan herbs – the wealth of Cretan nature to continue in the seasonings theme.